Skip to content ↓

 • attend school appropriately prepared for the day;

-• discuss immediately, with their Classteacher or another adult in school, any problems that deter them from attending school.
+• discuss with their Classteacher or another adult in school, any problems that deter them from attending school.

 We expect that all parents/carers/persons who have day to day responsibility for the children and young people will: